-- 1. Go to Settings and click Devices -> Connected devices. - Click Add a device.
-Your computer will start searching for the Wireless display device. - 3.
-After the Wireless display device is searched, follow the on-screen instructions to finish connection.
+- Go to Settings and click Devices -> Connected devices. - Click Add a device.
+Your computer starts searching for the wireless display device. - 3.
+After the wireless display device is searched, follow the on-screen instructions to finish connection.

-After the connection is established, the name of the Wireless display device appears under Projectors.
+After the connection is established, the name of the wireless display device appears under Projectors.

-To disconnect the Wireless display device, click the Wireless display device name and then click Remove device.
+To disconnect the Wireless display device, click the wireless display device name and then click Remove device.